FOR CHARITABLE FUNDRAISING PLATFORMS

 By proactively addressing these considerations, companies can better navigate the regulatory landscape and ensure compliance with new requirements for online charitable campaigns.

-How Change can help you with compliance today
+How Change helps with AB 488 compliance